This article was updated on May 22, 2026, to reflect the latest information.

-Remote team building became a new norm after the pandemic, but managers have been practicing team building long before 2020, which means we can draw from years of conventional experience to create a strong team environment for our remote coworkers.
+Remote team building became a new norm after the pandemic, but managers have been practicing team building long before 2020.
+That means we can draw from years of conventional experience to create a strong team environment for remote coworkers.

-First – you might already know that remote teams face some unique challenges, like:
+You might already know that remote teams face some unique challenges:

 - Lack of access to information